Is Earthquake Insurance Worth It?

 Should I Get Earthquake Insurance?

 If you’re unable to afford the higher premiums that come with earthquake insurance, it’s probably not something you should or can get.
 If you can afford the premiums, you need to weigh the risk versus the protection by looking at your chances of an earthquake and what the potential damage cost would be.
-No one ever expects or plans on their home getting damaged by an earthquake.
+Remember that earthquake deductibles are usually percentage-based (often 5%–25%), so plan for some out-of-pocket costs even with insurance.

 When Not to Get Earthquake Insurance